My Process

 Launching a design Update

 The other way—the right way—is to roll out a redesign through rapid iterations.
-These iterations are rolled out in small chunks, to smaller subsets of users, allowing them to get acclimated with the changes, little at a time.
-This also allows our team to gather feedback and roll out updates.
+These iterations are rolled out in small chunks, to smaller subsets of users (if possible), allowing them to get acclimated with the changes, a few at a time.

-This also allows our team to gather feedback and roll out bug fixes without tainting the entire user pool.
+This also allows the product team to gather feedback and roll out bug fixes without tainting the entire user pool.

-Rapid iterations allow users to feel heard, and allowing the product to solve for real needs—instead of operating on assumptions without validation.
+Rapid iterations allow users to feel heard, and allow the product to solve for real needs, instead of operating on assumptions without validation.

 Iterate